dreedyman/Rio/distribution/src/main/config/platform/readme.txt

 - Provides attributes for creating PlatformCapability classes and declaring what jars will be common across all service classloaders.
 If jars are common they are loaded by the CommonClassLoader, and are in the classpath of all child class loaders.
-By default Rio and Jini technology jars are common across all service classloaders.
+By default Rio and River technology jars are common across all service classloaders.

    For platform capabilities that are not loaded by the common classloader,